 An added consideration particular to plants is the presence of flammable materials.
 Even during planned shutdowns, during which active plant operations cease for plant improvements, the simple presence of flammable materials adds another layer of complexity.

 Kyle Rensberger, a sales specialist with Central Rent-A-Crane, does a lot of work with plants.
-“In certain situations, we have to plan out when and where we are going to start up the cranes and then shut them off.
-The is to help ensure no presence of sparks in the work zone,” said Rensberger.
+He recalls a job that took place near tanks holding a substance nine times more flammable than gasoline.
+“In this environment, we actually have to plan out when and where we are going to start up the cranes and then shut them off.
+The was to help ensure no presence of sparks in the work zone,” said Rensberger.
 Crews from the plant carry sensors to detect levels of the substance, so the crane team can know whether it is safe to start up the engines.

 Every lift is different.
 This is particularly true in large plant environments.
-But Rensberger always starts by determining where the customer wants the crane to be placed.
-“That’s the first question – where is the crane going?” said Rensberger.
+But Rensberger always starts by determining where the crane will have to be placed.
+“That’s the first question: where is the crane going?” said Rensberger.
 “Each plant can have 10 different areas with different prerequisites for a successful lift.
 By figuring out where they need it, I’m well on my way to knowing what cranes are needed.”

-Next, working in concert with the customer, he considers the scope of the work, crane maneuvers that will need to happen, and the precise location and orientation of the crane set-up.
+Next, he considers the scope of the work, crane maneuvers that will need to happen, and the precise location and orientation of the crane set-up.

 Assistance from the virtual world